Office of Research & Creative Scholarship

 To become a PMF, you must participate in an arduous, multi-phase process.
 It takes patience and endurance, but also gives you a chance to demonstrate your leadership ability and potential.
 As a PMF, you will have earned your place in the Program, and the opportunity to grow professionally, serve your country, and make a difference!"

 Visit the Presidential Management Fellows Program page regarding eligibility requirements.
-You must be nominated by the Associate Vice President for the Office of Research and Creative Scholarship, Elizabeth Demski, to be considered for the PMF program.
+You must be nominated by the Assistant Vice President of International and Global Engagement, Anthony Pinder, to be considered for the PMF program.
 Nominees are evaluated on the breadth and quality of their accomplishments, their capacity for leadership, and a commitment to excellence in the leadership and management of public policies and programs.

 How to Apply